Willycanarias/Bicycles/README.md

-# Ionic + Express + Sequelize + Multer Example
+# Bicycles project

-This is a basic example using Ionic + Express + Sequelize + Multer that shows how to upload/download images using Multer.
+This project uses Ionic + Express + Sequelize + Multer (uploads/downloads pictures).

-It captures images in Ionic, and pick photos up as well using Ionic Capacitor.
+It captures pictures in Ionic, and selects photos using Ionic Capacitor too.

-## Getting Started
+## How to start

 Create MySQL database and configure database in ionic-express-sequelize-multer-photos/backend/config/db.config.js

 Download the frontend from here and put it in the project folder (decompress): https://drive.google.com/file/d/14Okhsor3FSNITEB8cJSiC9YoZAQa5UUi/view?usp=share_link

-Install dependencies and run backend:
+In order to install all dependencies in the backend, type the next commands in the terminal:

 ```
 cd ionic-express-sequelize-multer-photos/backend